Isangeles/burn/README.md

   $moduleman -o add -t character -a [character ID] [scenario ID] [areaID] [posX](optional) [posY](optional)
 ```
 Description: spawns new chapter NPC with specified ID in specified scenario area at given position(0, 0 if not specified).

+## Contact
+* Isangeles <<dev@isangeles.pl>>

+## License
+Copyright 2018-2019 Dariusz Sikora <<dev@isangeles.pl>>

+This program is free software; you can redistribute it and/or modify
+it under the terms of the GNU General Public License as published by
+the Free Software Foundation; either version 2 of the License, or
+(at your option) any later version.

+This program is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+GNU General Public License for more details.

+You should have received a copy of the GNU General Public License
+along with this program; if not, write to the Free Software
+Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston,
+MA 02110-1301, USA.